-A mentor takes a personal interest in and helps an inexperienced person, offering knowledge, insight, perspective or wisdom.
+A mentor takes a personal interest in, and helps, an inexperienced person, by offering knowledge, insight, perspective, or wisdom.
 Most new members are not familiar with your club.
 They don’t know what a timer is or what an Ah-Counter does.
 Yet new members are expected to participate and give speeches – something many are terrified of doing.
 Some clubs expect them to do all of this with a minimum of instruction and guidance.
 Some clubs have mentoring programmes which give new members a much better experience.
 New members need someone to explain the program to them and show them how to prepare for various meeting roles.
 They also need help preparing and rehearsing their first few speeches.
-Mentors can supply the valuable personal attention and ongoing support new members need.
+Mentors can supply the valuable personal attention and ongoing support that new members need.

 Reap the benefits

 - Learn the programme and club customs (Pathways, club meeting roles, membership opportunities)

 - Develop confidence and improve participation in club activities

 - Quickly learn speaking skills to advance faster

 Benefits of mentoring for experienced members